JetBrains/teamcity-documentation/topics/triggering-a-custom-build.md

 <note>

-A greater build number does not mean more recent changes and the last build in the builds history does not reflect the state of the latest project sources: builds in the builds history are sorted by their start time, not by changes they include.
+A greater build number does not mean more recent changes and the last build in the builds' history does not reflect the state of the latest project sources: builds in the builds' history are sorted by their start time, not by changes they include.
 </note>

 ## Promoting Build